kanikabacyber/Cybersecurity-Portfolio/README.md

 This repository will include:

 - 🔹 <a href="https://github.com/kanikabacyber/Cybersecurity-SIEM-Implementation"> Cybersecurity SIEM Implementation</a>
-- 🔹 Threat Hunting Exercises & Incident Response
+- 🔹 <a href="https://github.com/kanikabacyber/Threat Hunting & Incident Response"> Threat Hunting & Incident Response</a>
-- 🔹 Nessus Vulnerability Assessments
-- 🔹 Wireshark Packet Analysis
-- 🔹 Active Directory Labs
-- 🔹 Python Security Scripts
-- 🔹 PowerShell Automation
-- 🔹 Network Security Projects

 ---